Soviet submarine K-19: Construction deaths

 K-19 was ordered by the Soviet Navy on 16 October 1957.
 Her keel was laid on 17 October 1958 at the naval yard in Severodvinsk.
-Eight workers died building the submarine: two workers were killed when a fire broke out, and later six women gluing rubber lining to a water cistern were killed by fumes.
+Several workers died building the submarine: two workers were killed when a fire broke out, and later six women gluing rubber lining to a water cistern were fatally poisoned by inhaling fumes.
 While missiles were being loaded, an electrician was crushed to death by a missile-tube cover, and an engineer fell between two compartments and died.

 Gains unlucky reputation

 The boat was launched and named on 8 April 1959.
-Breaking with tradition, a man (Captain 3rd Rank V. V. Panov of the 5th Urgent Unit) instead of a woman, was chosen to smash the ceremonial champagne bottle across the ship's stern.
-The bottle failed to break, instead sliding along the propellers and bouncing off the rubber-coated hull.
+Breaking with tradition, a man (Captain 3rd Rank V. V. Panov of the 5th Urgent Unit) instead of a woman was chosen to smash the ceremonial champagne bottle across the ship's stern.
+The bottle failed to break, instead sliding along the screws (propellers) and bouncing off the rubber-coated hull.
 This is traditionally viewed among sea crews as a sign that the ship is unlucky.
 Captain 1st Rank Nikolai Vladimirovich Zateyev was the first commander of the submarine.
-Vasily Arkhipov was the executive officer of the new Hotel-class ballistic missile submarine K-19.
+Vasily Arkhipov, who would later prevent the Cuban Missile Crisis from turning into nuclear war, was appointed as executive officer.